Albertzue/learning_notes/aws/ANS/keypoint.md

 to CloudWatch Logs Insights.
 Once in CloudWatch Logs Insights, you can use EventBridge rules to trigger notifications based on routing changes.

  21.  self signed certificate does not supported for Cloud Front ACM doesnot support Certificate export, ACM is not supported on EC2 self signed certsare not supported for Cloud Front.

 #### DX:
-AS_PATH prepending isa standard BGP way of influencing return traffic for advertised prefixesand SDWAN supports this
+AS_PATH prepending is a standard BGP way of influencing return traffic for advertised prefixesand SDWAN supports this

 7224:7300 has the highest priority whilst 7224:7100 has the lowest